ajaleksa/vite-ts-npm-module-boilerplate/README.md

 7. Run `npm run test:coverage` to run tests with coverage
 8. Run `npm run format` to format the code
 9. Run `npm run publish` to publish the module to NPM
+10. Run `npm run docgen` to generate documentation

 ## To be done

-- Include Typescript documentation generator
 - Define guidelines for browser testing

 ## License